Weather Eye: Weather Eye

 In 1939, Nash added a thermostat to its system, making it the first thermostatic automobile climate control system.
 The Weather Eye "was the first truly good heating and ventilating system."
 Additionally, defoggers (defrosters) were incorporated with the introduction of the 3900 series cars that year.

-Nils Eric Wahlberg designed the Nash HVAC system, which continues to be the basis for modern automobiles.
+Nils Erik Wahlberg designed the Nash HVAC system, which continues to be the basis for modern automobiles.
 Nash included the first automatic temperature control for the air side of the heating system, with the thermostat sensing the temperatures of the incoming outside air, the heater's discharge, and the interior of the car; so that a change in any of these three air temperatures resulted in an automatic adjustment to maintain passenger comfort.

+Nash was among the first cars to include a heating system as standard equipment The 1950 Nash Rambler compact offered in "Custom" trim with many features that were optional on other cars.

-Nash's Conditioned Air System heater was then marketed as the "Weather Eye", and consumer sales literature explained that the thermostat's "mechanical eye" watched the weather, hence the name.
+Nash's Conditioned Air System heater was then rebranded as the "Weather Eye."
+It reflected on the idiom "keep a weather eye open and consumer sales literature explained that the thermostat's "mechanical eye" watched the weather, hence the name.